marianoimperatore/MeanFieldChromatin/README.md

 $ python infer_bs.py nod:1,30,40,4,12345 reg:GSC275B,C88bex2,5000 param:12 cfmax:0.8,1 filt:.5

-- reg:GSC275B,C88bex2,5000 : the script will read the region identified as 'C88bex2' in file setInvDict.py from sample GSC275B with resolution 5kbp (Hi-C matrix 'data/GSC275B-Arima-allReps-filtered-GSC275B+C88bex2+5000.csv' from chr12:57.66-58.33 Mbp)
+- reg:GSC275B,C88bex2,5000 : the script will read the region identified as 'C88bex2' in file setInvDict.py from sample GSC275B with resolution 5kbp.
+This can be done either via cooler file either via direct csv matrix file as in the presented case in folder 'data' (Hi-C file 'data/GSC275B-Arima-allReps-filtered-GSC275B+C88bex2+5000.csv' from chr12:57.66-58.33 Mbp)
 - param:12 : the simulated annealing procedure (SA) will minimize the loss function using 12 monomer classes (11 bs classes + 1 class of inert polymer sites)
 - filt:.5 : the Hi-C matrix will go through a Gaussian filter of 0.5 bin width
 - cfmax=0.8,1 : to mitigate the presence of outliers around the diagonal the Hi-C matrix will be leveled at the 0.8 fraction of its maximum value (cfmax=0.8), or instead left unchanged (cfmax=1) [Bianco2018]